 The story can be told in a few lines.
 In 1984, the Portuguese emigré to Venezuela, Manuel de Oliveira, originally from Vila do Conde, founded, with seven other emigrés, the “Home for Portuguese Emigrants in the World” in Covelas.
-The construction work, illegal at the time, started in 1984 and consisted of developing a largescale urban project that included a Community Square, the Monument to the Emigrant, a restaurant, the Madeira pavilion, the entrance gateway, a tea house, two tennis courts, the Santana house, a pavilion dedicated to the Azores, and three towers each with sixteen floors; it was the only project that would not be approved by Santo Tirso council.
+The construction work, illegal at the time, started in 1984 and consisted of developing a largescale urban project that included the Communities Square, the Monument to the Emigrant, a restaurant, the Madeira pavilion, the entrance gateway, a tea house, two tennis courts, the Santana house, a pavilion dedicated to the Azores, and three towers each with sixteen floors; it was the only project that would not be approved by Santo Tirso council.
 During the eighteen-year lifespan of this enterprise, a sort of satellite-city or metropolis would be built, and it was to this that Portuguese emigrants were supposed to retire to at the end of their working lives.

-Nelson Miranda’s visual document on the Foundation Home of the Portuguese Emigrant also reveals the borders between the brutality of reinforced concrete and iron, inert and without feeling in that lugubrious abandon, and the vitality of the flora and forest and nature illuminated by the photographer’s work.
+Nelson Miranda’s visual document on the Foundation Home of the Portuguese Emigrant also reveals the line between the brutality of reinforced concrete and iron, inert and without feeling in that lugubrious abandon, and the vitality of the flora and forest and nature illuminated by the photographer’s work.

 António Pinto Ribeiro